 Hiring a sidekick asskicker to help me be my best self

 I created my first job for the Never North Empire and searched the ends of the earth to find my diamond in the rough, Chanelle.
-Team Jenny.
+Team Quinn.
 The whip.
 The hamster wheel that keeps this place running.
 Chanelle is working on our project management system and other secret project type stuff.
 Her job is to be the engine behind Never North, helping me plan things out, stay on task, and make sure everyone gets stuff done.